egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 5 Answers.md

 **3.** Name some applications of eigenvalues and eigenvectors.

-While taking matrix power.
+->While taking matrix power.

-As a centrality measure in Network Science (Eigenvector Centrality)
+->As a centrality measure in Network Science (Eigenvector Centrality)

 **4.** We want to do PCA on a dataset of multiple features in different ranges.
 For example, one is in the range 0-1 and one is in the range 10 - 1000.
 Will PCA work on this dataset?

 No beacuse PCA algorithm uses distance metrics while converging.
-If we have predictors having different scales the algorithm won't work properly.
+If we have predictors having different scales, the algorithm won't work properly.

 ![PCA](Images/PCA.png)

 **5.** Under what conditions can one apply eigendecomposition?
 What about SVD?

-We can only apply eigendecomposition if the matrix A is diagonizable.
+We can only apply eigendecomposition if the matrix A is diagonizable:

+Matrix M is diagonizable if it can be represented as $M = UDU^-1$

 * i.
 What is the relationship between SVD and eigendecomposition?